 - Connects to standard hot/cold washer connections or sink faucet (adapter may be needed)

-Perhaps you need extra washing capacity for your large family or want an extra washer to wash baby laundry.
+Perhaps you need extra washing capacity for your large family or want an extra portable washing machine to wash baby laundry.
 You can hook this machine up to standard washer connections in your home using the appropriate adapter.
 The water inlet on the washer is threaded to fit a 3/4″ Female Iron Pipe and will require an adapter to connect to a 3/4″ Garden Hose connection that is typical for washer valves in most homes.
 Additionally, you’ll want a “Y” mixer hose to join your hot and cold water lines to a single connection for the washer.

 - Automatic Imbalance Adjustment